Inside visits and special features are shown in UPPERCASE in the tour description, including admission charges where

-First stop this morning is the WUPATKI NATIONAL MONUMENT, one of several sites preserving pueblos (villages) of ancient peoples.
-Take time to imagine the past before visiting one of the five largest prehistoric pueblos, the Wupatki Pueblo.
-Afterward, SUNSET CRATER VOLCANO NATIONAL MONUMENT!
-Roughly 900 years ago, the eruption of this volcano reshaped the surrounding landscape, forever changing the lives of people, plants, and animals.
-Our journey continues to Williams, a picturesque mountain town with Route 66 as the Main Street and the gateway to the Grand Canyon.
+Visit NAVAJO NATIONAL MONUMENT, located within the Navajo Nation, and established to preserve three prehistoric cliff dwellings of the Ancestral Puebloan People.
+After lunch, SUNSET CRATER VOLCANO NATIONAL MONUMENT!
+Roughly 900 years ago, the eruption of this volcano reshaped the surrounding landscape.
+Afterward our journey continues to Williams, a picturesque mountain town with Route 66 as the Main Street and the gateway to the Grand Canyon.
 Enjoy one of the best preserved stretches of the Mother Road in America.
 Walk Main Street and you’ll find vintage neon on buildings that are preserved to their original character, and restaurants that have the character of the Route 66 heyday.

 Today, experience one of the Natural Wonders of the World and see the beauty and splendor of GRAND CANYON NATIONAL PARK.
 The day is free to enjoy the park at your leisure.
 Wander along the canyon rim for breathtaking views.
 For a once-in-a-lifetime thrill, take an optional helicopter flightseeing trip over the Grand Canyon.

 Day 9 WILLIAMS–MONUMENT VALLEY–KAYENTA

 To experience the American West immortalized on the silver screen, journey across the Navajo Nation to MONUMENT VALLEY.
 Situated on the Arizona/Utah border, the valley’s scenic desert vistas and iconic buttes have appeared in countless classic Western films.
 See the massive formations on a memorable 4-WHEEL-DRIVE TOUR.
 Then, on to Kayenta, or join the optional Navajo cookout for dinner, surrounded by red-rock canyons.